jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 28: June 1, 2017

+**Today's Progress**: Learned about multidimensional arrays, jagged arrays, and memory allocation.

+**Thoughts:** I plan on working with arrays more tomorrow and creating some gists.
+Then I will move on to numeral systems.

 ### Day 27: May 31, 2017

 **Today's Progress**: Worked with arrays more and added more code snippets to my collection of C# gists.